rscoywolf/DotsParticleSim/README.md

 # DotsParticleSim
-This is an interactive particle simulation made with Processing.
+This is an interactive particle simulation made with Processing (C++).
 It is only compatible with Windows systems.

 ![Demo 1](https://github.com/rscoywolf/DotsParticleSim/blob/master/DemoPhotos/Demo1.PNG)